Manonedde/High_frequency_MRI_database/docs/source/pipeline/fiber_population.rst

    :align: center
    :width: 700

-   Multi and single fiber mask construction pipelines for analyzing the impact of fiber population on consistency.
+   Multi and single fiber mask construction pipeline for analyzing the impact of fiber population on consistency.

 See section `Impact of fiber population: measures <https://high-frequency-mri-database-supplementary.readthedocs.io/en/latest/results/fiber_population_measures.html>`_ for measures distribution according to number of fiber population.